 Hey lovely people 😊

-This is my first blog post as I make the transition from travel blogger with anxiety and depression to single girl solo travelling blogger with anxiety and depression.
-That’s right I’m niching down.
-My mission is to inspire single girls who have mental health difficulties to travel.
+This is my first blog post as I make the transition from travel blogger with anxiety and depression to talking about lifestyle ‘Edwina’ style as well as travel and mental health.
+My mission is to inspire women to travel whilst having mental health difficulties and also putting my own unique twist on what is considered ‘lifestyle’ in the blogging world.

 I know safety is a boring subject but if you’re going to be hooking up as a solo female traveller you need to stay safe.
 It’s all fine and good having the amazing story but you need to get home safe and in one piece in order to tell the story.
 So I’m going to tell you how to stay safe whilst hooking up as a solo female traveller.